 - Then cut them in halves and pit them.

 - Cut them into pieces and make a puree in a blender.

 - Boil the milk and add the oats in it.

-- Once cooked and cooled, add the Cherry puree, honey (optional) and mix it all together.
+- Once cooked and cooled, add the cherry puree, honey (optional) and mix them all together.

 Include cherries in your baby’s diet and add an extra nutritional punch to it.
 It will not only help in the overall development and good health of your baby but will also add an extra taste to your baby’s everyday food.